omec-project/up4/scenarios/README.md

 * Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
 * Use PFCP messages from the mock SMF to set up GTP termination and forwarding
 * Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts
+* Checks are performed for 5 UEs in parallel

 **pfcp-buffering**
 * Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
 * Same as pfcp-forwarding.xml but checks the case where downlink buffering is enabled
+* Checks are performed for 5 UEs in parallel

 **smf-failure**
 * Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`